abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter01.md

 seen and understood, they have a transformative quality to them.
 The Buddha himself said that whether a Buddha arises in the world or not, there is still this underlying nature of things.
 All compounded things are impermanent and unsatisfactory.
-All dhammas, all things, are not self.
+All *dhammas*, all things, are not self.

 It’s helpful when a Buddha comes along and points it out, but this is